Eleanor Catton: Screenwriting

 Catton made zombie movies with her friends as a teenager and participated in the 48Hours film challenge, but never studied screenwriting.

 When Luminaries was adapted into a television miniseries Catton was screenwriter, an "unusual if not entirely unheard-of" arrangement.
 Catton wrote hundreds of drafts of the pilot episode, but in late 2015 BBC Two declined the series; she then shifted the focus to make the protagonist Anna Wetherell, a minor character in the book, and rewrote the series, which was commissioned by the BBC in mid-2016.
 She served as showrunner with director Claire McCarthy during filming.
 The six-episode TVNZ and BBC series debuted on 17 May 2020.

 Catton also wrote the screenplay for the 2020 film version of Emma, adapted from Jane Austen's novel.
 She admitted she had never actually read the novel when approached to write the screenplay, but was familiar with more recent adaptations, including the film Clueless.

 Birnam Wood

 Catton's third novel, Birnam Wood, was published in February 2023.
 The title is taken from Macbeth, and Catton has said the novel draws inspiration from the play.
 It is a contemporary thriller about a group of young climate activists who call themselves Birnam Wood.

+The novel was shortlisted for the 2023 Giller Prize.
+The New York Times named it one of the 100 Notable Books of 2023.